microsoft/react-native-windows-samples/docs/new-architecture.md

 ## From UWP to WinAppSDK

 On Windows, the implementation of the (Old Architecture) Paper render used the [Universal Windows Platform](https://learn.microsoft.com/en-us/windows/uwp/).
 To meet the requirements of the new Fabric renderer, the Windows implementation now uses the modern [Windows App SDK](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/).
-This evolution aims to unify rendering logic cross-platform in C++
+This evolution allows us to utilize the upstream React Native cross-platform rendering logic while also enabling us to better implement the Windows-specific platform code.

 This also means that all React Native for Windows New Architecture apps will now be Win32, WinAppSDK-based applications.
 This aligns with the current recommendations for Windows app development, providing React Native for Windows developers with greater access to the latest Windows' frameworks.

 All React Native for Windows Old Architecture apps will remain UWP applications.
-It is still possible and supported to create and maintain apps that target the Old Architecture and UWP.
+It is still possible and supported to create and maintain apps that target the Old Architecture and UWP (see the list of ["old" templates](init-windows-cli.md#templates) still available).

 However, understand that while there are no immediate plans to deprecate support for Old Architecture applications, almost all future investments are focused on the New Architecture, and as React Native eventually deprecates Old Architecture support, so too will React Native for Windows.
 We will provide clear migration guidance for apps once New Architecture support is better established.